8. RxJava in the Swing Environment

 updateUi(uiResponse);

-// error notification
+// notification d'erreur

 th -> {

-JOptionPane.showMessageDialog(this, message, "Information", JOptionPane.PLAIN_MESSAGE);
+JOptionPane.showMessageDialog(this, message, "Informations", JOptionPane.PLAIN_MESSAGE);

 doCancel();

-// [onCompleted] notification
+// notification [onCompleted]

 this::endWaiting));